crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-security-vs-offensive-security/README.md

 * **Key Difference from White Hats:**
   * Red teams focus on **long-term, adversarial simulations** (like advanced persistent threats), whereas white hats may do shorter-term assessments (like pentests).

-#### **General Rule of Thumb**
+**General rule of thumb:**

 | Role                 | Typically Employed By             | Focus                                            |
 | -------------------- | --------------------------------- | ------------------------------------------------ |
 | **White Hat Hacker** | External (but sometimes internal) | Pentests, bug bounties, vulnerability research   |
 | **Red Team**         | Internal (but sometimes external) | Advanced attack simulations, adversary emulation |

-However, there are no necessarily clear cut lines distinguishing the activities or roles of ethical hackers and read teams.
-Some **white hats** are employees (e.g., in-house security teams).
-Some **red teams** are external contractors (e.g., hired for a specific engagement).
-Purple Teams (a blend of red + blue teams) further blur the lines, as they involve collaboration between attackers and defenders.
+However, there are no necessarily clear cut lines distinguishing the activities and roles of ethical hackers and read teams.
+Some white hats are employees (e.g., in-house security teams); some red teams are external contractors (e.g., hired for a specific engagement).
+Purple teams (a blend of red + blue teams) further blur the lines, as they involve collaboration between attackers and defenders.

 #### **Key Differences:**